 The Recommended Networks in this conformity determination are composed of projects proposed in the approved TIPs and LRTP, and projects in the MBTA capital budget.
-A list of the projects that meet these criteria and are included in the recommended transportation networks and this conformity determination is provided in Table 8-1 (projects under construction) and Table 8-2 (recommended LRTP and TIP projects).
+A list of the projects that meet these criteria and are included in the recommended transportation networks and this conformity determination is provided in Table 8.1 (projects under construction) and Table 8.2 (recommended LRTP and TIP projects).
 The list includes all regionally significant projects in the Boston Region MPO area.

+TABLE 8.1

-TABLE 8-1 Regionally Significant Projects Included in the Regional Transportation Models for the Boston Region MPO Recommended LRTP Projects: Projects under Construction
+Regionally Significant Projects Included in the Regional Transportation Models for the Boston Region MPO Recommended LRTP Projects: Projects under Construction

-Analysis Year Municipality Project Name 2020 Needham and Wellesley Rehabilitation/Replacement of 6 Bridges on I- 95/Route 128 (Add-a-Lane - Contract V)
+Analysis Year Municipality Project Name 2020 Needham and Wellesley Rehabilitation/Replacement of 6 Bridges on I-95/Route 128 (Add-a- Lane - Contract V)

+TABLE 8.2

-TABLE 8-2 Regionally Significant Projects Included in the Regional Transportation Models for the Boston Region MPO Recommended LRTP Projects: Recommended Projects
+Regionally Significant Projects Included in the Regional Transportation Models for the Boston Region MPO Recommended LRTP Projects: Recommended Projects

-Analysis Year Municipality Project Name 2020 Bedford, Billerica, and Burlington Middlesex Turnpike Improvements, From Crosby Drive North to Manning Road, Phase III 2020 Newton and Needham Reconstruction of Highland Avenue, Needham Street & Charles River Bridge, from Webster Street to Route 9 2020 Somerville and Medford Green Line Extension Project (Phase 2), College Avenue to Mystic Valley Parkway/Route 16 2020 Weymouth and Abington Reconstruction and Widening on Route 18 (Main Street) From Highland Place to Route 139 2020 Woburn Reconstruction of Montvale Avenue, from I-93 Interchange to Central Street 2020 Woburn Bridge Replacement, New Boston Street over MBTA 2030 Boston Reconstruction of Rutherford Avenue, from City Square to Sullivan Square 2030 Framingham Intersection Improvements at Route 126 and Route 135/MBTA & CSX Railroad 2030 Lexington Route 4/225 (Bedford Street) and Hartwell Avenue 2030 Natick Bridge Replacement, Route 27 (North Main St.) over Route 9 (Worcester St.) and Interchange Improvements 2030 Somerville McGrath Boulevard Project
+Analysis Year Municipality Project Name 2020 Bedford and Billerica Middlesex Turnpike Improvements, from Crosby Drive North to Manning Road, Phase III 2020 Newton and Needham Reconstruction of Highland Avenue, Needham Street & Charles River Bridge, from Webster Street to Route 9 2020 Weymouth and Abington Reconstruction and Widening on Route 18 (Main Street) from Highland Place to Route 139 2020 Woburn Reconstruction of Montvale Avenue, from I-93 Interchange to Central Street 2020 Woburn Bridge Replacement, New Boston Street over MBTA 2030 Boston Reconstruction of Rutherford Avenue, from City Square to Sullivan Square 2030 Framingham Intersection Improvements at Route 126 and Route 135/MBTA & CSX Railroad 2030 Lexington Route 4/225 (Bedford Street) and Hartwell Avenue 2030 Natick Bridge Replacement, Route 27 (North Main St.) over Route 9 (Worcester St.) and Interchange Improvements 2030 Somerville and Medford Green Line Extension Project (Phase 2), College Avenue to Mystic Valley Parkway/Route 16 2030 Somerville McGrath Boulevard Project